Hardware-enforced one-way data flow

 | Interactive protocols | Supported | Not supported (no handshake possible) |

 Process automation: A chemical plant exports historian data from the OT network to the corporate analytics platform.
-The data diode ensures no traffic from IT reaches the DCS, even if the corporate network is compromised.
+The data diode blocks traffic from IT reaching the DCS, even when the corporate network is compromised.

 Transportation: A railway control center receives telemetry from trackside equipment through a data diode.
-Attackers who compromise the control center network cannot send commands back to the trackside equipment.
+Attackers who compromise the control-center network have no path to send commands back to the trackside equipment.

-Power generation: A power plant exports SCADA data to the utility’s central monitoring system.
-The data diode prevents remote access to the plant control system, meeting regulatory requirements for critical infrastructure protection.
+Power generation: A power plant exports SCADA data to the utility central monitoring system.
+The data diode blocks remote access to the plant control system, meeting regulatory requirements for infrastructure protection.

-The OT-side historian collects process data and pushes it through the data diode.
-A receiving proxy on the DMZ side reconstructs the data and makes it available to IT systems.
-No IT system has any path back to the OT network.
+The OT-side historian collects process data and pushes the data through the data diode.
+A receiving proxy on the DMZ side reconstructs the data and makes the data available to IT systems.
+No IT system has a path back to the OT network.

-No software vulnerability can create a return path.
-The data diode provides the highest level of network isolation available.
+No software vulnerability creates a return path.
+The data diode delivers the highest level of network isolation available.

 Use for one-way data export